hismaeel/sezzleCalculatorApp/README.md

 <br/>
 Features:
 <br/>
   a.
-Has a "clear log" button, that for now clears the log acros all clients
+Has a "clear log" button, that, for now, clears the log acros all clients (upon refresh for other clients)
   <br/>
   b.
 If entered expresion in invalid, the box turns red, notifying that the expression is not valid
   <br/>